chtenb/chtenb.github.io/blog/tpsv.md

 title: TPSV
 ...

+Despite CSV being ubiquitous, TSV has direct advantages over CSV in many situations.
+Tab characters normally don't occur in the data being encoded, which relieves the need for quoting.
+Moreover, if your columns all have a similar width, you can configure the tab-width in any text editor such that all columns align nicely.
+However, in many cases columns do not have a similar width.

-TPSV stands for Tab-Pipe-Separated-Values.
-It is a human-readable alternative to CSV and TSV.
+TPSV stands for Tab-Pipe-Separated-Values and aims to be an easier-to-work-with alternative to CSV and TSV.
 Like both of these formats, TPSV is able to describe tabular data where each cell contains a string value.
-The primary design goal of TPSV is ease of parsing and ease of use such that anyone with a text editor can work with it, no plugins required.
+TPSV is designed to be simple to parse and convenient to use for anyone with a text editor.

 ## Syntax
 The basic syntax is simple.

 1. A cell starts with `|` and ends with one or more tabs.